QuentinRa/blog.quentinra.dev/programming-languages/high-level/oo/cs/index.md

-# C# - CSharp
+# CSharp (C#)

 <div class="row row-cols-md-2"><div>

-C# <small>(CSharp)</small> is a relatively modern [object-oriented](/programming-languages/_paradigm/oo.md) programming language introduced and maintained by Microsoft 🪟.
+CSharp or C# is a relatively modern [object-oriented](/programming-languages/_paradigm/oo.md) programming language introduced and maintained by Microsoft 🪟.

-It's used by [Microsoft .NET framework](https://dotnet.microsoft.com/en-us/download/dotnet-framework) 💻, the [Unity game engine](https://unity.com/) in game development 🕹️, and some web applications 🌍.
+It's used by [Microsoft .NET framework](https://dotnet.microsoft.com/en-us/download/dotnet-framework) 💻, the [Unity game engine](https://unity.com/) for game development 🕹️, and some web applications 🌍.

 **Where to learn?** 🎓